verlok/vanilla-lazyload/README.md

 [DEMO](http://verlok.github.io/lazyload/demos/async.html) | [SOURCE](https://github.com/verlok/lazyload/blob/master/demos/async.html) | [API](#api)

-#### Auto init multiple instances
+#### Auto init multiple instances + store them in an array

-**Use when**: you want to use a non-blocking script (which is faster), you don't need to have control on the exact moment when LazyLoad is created, and you need multiple auto-initialized instances of LazyLoad.
+> **When to use**: you want to use a non-blocking script (which is faster), you don't need to have control on the exact moment when LazyLoad is created, and you need multiple auto-initialized instances of LazyLoad.

 To automatically initialize multiple instances of LazyLoad, just make `lazyLoadOptions` to be an array of options, like that:

+HTML + Javascript

 ```html
 <script>